python/cpython/Doc/reference/executionmodel.rst

 .. versionadded:: 3.12
    Annotation scopes were introduced in Python 3.12 as part of :pep:`695`.

+.. versionchanged:: 3.13
+   Annotation scopes are also used for type parameter defaults, as introduced by :pep:`696`.

 .. _lazy-evaluation:

 Lazy evaluation
 ---------------

 The values of type aliases created through the :keyword:`type` statement are *lazily evaluated*.
-The same applies to the bounds and constraints of type variables created through the :ref:`type parameter syntax <type-params>`.
+The same applies to the bounds, constraints, and default values of type variables created through the :ref:`type parameter syntax <type-params>`.
 This means that they are not evaluated when the type alias or type variable is created.
 Instead, they are only evaluated when doing so is necessary to resolve